 Section 11 – California ISO Settlements and Billing

 This is an excerpt of the existing tariff section.
 All changes due to the EDAM initiative are added in redline.
+These second round revisions use yellow highlighting to indicate any subsequent revisions.

 11.5 Real-Time Market Settlements